-All classrooms in Sullivan Hall and the Law School Annex come with standardized technologically-enabled smart podium systems.
-Therefore, users only need to learn how to interact with the technology in one classroom to know how to use the technology in all classrooms.
+All classrooms in Sullivan Hall and the Law School Annex come with standardized, smart podium interfaces.
+Users only need to learn how to interact with the presentation technology in one classroom in order to know how to interact with the presentation technology in every classroom.

 Sullivan Hall: C1, C3, C5, C6, C7, Courtroom (105), 109, 110, 121 (conference room), 309, 327, 328, 329